shadowshot-x/MADNoticeBoard/README.md

 Before Trying to Run, make sure Mongo is running at default port.

 > The overriding design goal for MAD is
-> formatting syntax is to make it as readable
+> to provide a dashboard for
 > making a difference.

 ### Tech